BornToBeRoot/check_nextcloud/README.md

                         on the nextcloud server
   -p PASSWORD, --password=PASSWORD
                         Password of the user
+  -t TOKEN, --nc-token=TOKEN
-  -H HOSTNAME, --hostname=HOSTNAME
+                        NC-Token for the Serverinfo API -H HOSTNAME, --hostname=HOSTNAME
                         Nextcloud server address (make sure that the address is a trusted domain in the config.php)